andrewgremlich/andrewgremlich/README.md

 ## About Me

-I am an experienced full-stack software engineer with a strong focus on writing clean, maintainable code.
+I am an experienced software engineer with a strong focus on writing clean, maintainable code.
 I take pride in ensuring my code is both understandable and effective, which means fully grasping its purpose and functionality.

 I currently help organize UtahJS Lehi meetups.
 I write occasionally to my development blog and my life blog.
-I am learning various different web technologies: from WebAssembly to IAAS like AWS CDK.
-Also in my study, I am looking to deepen my understanding of computer science principles in order to make efficient web software.
+I am learning various different web technologies: from browser to hardware integrations and 3D animation in the browser.

+Side notes about me are: I speak English and Spanish fluently; I understand French and Italian moderately; and I am an aspiring athelete and outdoorsman!

 I write occasionally to [my blog](https://gremlich.me).
 Follow me there!